ISL: East Bengal to sign Hyderabad's Subrata Paul as Sankar Roy goes the other way | Goal.com

 Interestingly, Subrata has never managed to make it to the play-offs with all the four ISL clubs he represented in the past.

-On the other hand, Roy conceded nine goals in 14 I-League matches last season with Mohun Bagan as they clinched the league title.
-He also kept six clean-sheets and was preferred by then manager Kibu Vicuna as he was known to play out from the back.
+On the other hand, Roy played a crucial role last season with Mohun Bagan as they clinched the I-League title.
+He conceded only nine goals in 14 I-League matches and also kept six clean-sheets and was preferred as the number one by then manager Kibu Vicuna.

 Hyderabad are currently fourth on the ISL standings table with 17 points from 12 games while East Bengal are second from bottom with 12 points from 13 games.